 This changes only when you apply for a job of a flight attendant, hostess, or some similar role, or when your interviewing skills suck, and you want them to focus on your clothes rather than on your words.

-You can obviously mix some colors and try to experiment (female interviewers like blue and red colors, male love green, blue, and black), but in general, you should try to keep it simple.
+You can obviously mix some colors and try to experiment (female interviewers like blue and red colors, male love green, blue, and black the most), but in general, you should try to keep it simple.
 Try to stand out with your words, not with your clothes.